Thursday, 25 December 2025

 lyrics from ‘You Gotta Be Crazy’, one of the new songs.

-It’s well documented that Roger Waters, as the chief songwriter and conceptualist, was increasingly at odds with David Gilmour over the material and arrangements.
 Of the songs being developed for what would become Wish You Were Here - Shine On You Crazy Diamond, You Gotta Be Crazy and Raving and Drooling - only the first one would make the cut.
 Despite Gilmour’s protestations, the latter two were held over, used in slightly different form on the 1977 album Animals

-Shine On You Crazy Diamond - Waters' tribute to the Floyd's fallen leader, Syd Barrett - was certainly the most impressive of the new material I heard when I saw them at Wembley's Empire Pool in November 1974.
+Shine On You Crazy Diamond - Waters' tribute to the Floyd's fallen leader, Syd Barrett - was certainly the most impressive of the new songs I heard when I saw them at Wembley's Empire Pool in November 1974.

 In its early form, in those 1974 live shows, the four note guitar figure, the chiming signature motif at the start of the song, was already well on the way to being iconic.
 In the studio, the band and the engineers took it to another level.